shymega/scrob/README.md

-# RScrobble
+# rscribble

 Modular audio scrobbler written in Rust.
 Supports multiple sources, such as MPRIS and MPD.
 (That's pretty much it, right now.)

-RScrobble works with the concept of "sources" and "targets".
+rscribble works with the concept of "sources" and "targets".

 Targets are a *destination* for scrobbles, such as GNU FM (Libre.fm, for example) or Last.fm.